8base/old-documentation/8base-console/authentication.md

 {% endcode-tabs %}

 #### Setting Environment Variables
-To set environment variables that can get accessed from within custom functions, open up your workspace, and navigate to `Settings > Environment Variables`.
+To set environment variables that can be accessed from within custom functions, open up your workspace, and navigate to `Settings > Environment Variables`.
 Here, any key-value pair may be securely stored and accessed from within your functions at `process.env.<ENV_VARIABLE_KEYNAME>`.

 ![Environment variables manager in the 8base Management Console](../.gitbook/assets/openid-env-variables.png)